 How Does BARK Food Work?

 Subscriptions for each breed are simple to set up.
 Owners can opt for a one-time purchase or set up a profile and subscription.
-Delivery can be as often as every two weeks or as spaced out as every ten weeks.
+Delivery can be as often as every two weeks or as spaced out as every eight weeks.
 Owners can pick and choose if they want supplements, toys, bowls, or just food.
 Shipping is always free, the price is locked in for the dog’s lifetime, and subscriptions can be modified if needed.

 How Much Does it Cost?